 But the influencer is being PAID to promote this product and is being told what to say by the company who are likely to twist or make up entirely the benefits of their product.
 Does it mean their claims aren’t true?
 No. But it means we should dig much, MUCH deeper to determine the evidence and judge its value for ourselves.

 As you progress through your studies you WILL be required to think critically and analyse the evidence you’re reading and using so it’s vital you develop these skills.
-As a first step, check out a more comprehensive blog post I’ve written on critical thinking.

 10. Fluffy writing